9 Ways to Warm up Your Apartment If You Don’t Control the Thermostat

 If you have flimsy or sheer window treatments, swap them for something heavier.
 Look for insulated or thermal curtains, which not only keep the light out, but also serve to help insulate the room.

 You don’t need to confine curtains to just windows, either.
-Try mounting them in open doorways leading to living areas to help keep warm air from escaping.
+To help keep warm air from escaping, try mounting heavy curtains over exterior doors or in any interior open doorways.

 Address drafty electrical outlets.